ablab/spades/README.md

 `--mp<#>-<or> `
     Orientation of reads for mate-pair library number `<#>` (`<#>` = 1,2,..,9; `<or>` = "fr","rf","ff").
-    The default orientation for mate-pair libraries is reverse-forward.
+    The default orientation for mate-pair libraries is reverse-forward (`<-- -->`).
 For example, to specify forward-forward orientation for the first mate-pair library, you should use the flag: `--mp1-ff `

 <a name="hqmp"></a>
 **_High-quality mate-pair libraries_** (can be used for mate-pair only assembly)